College football: Catawba picked 11th in SAC - Salisbury Post

 The Catawba Indians then move to the toughest conference schedule in the SAC, facing each of the top nine teams in the preseason poll including home games versus Mountain Division champions Mars Hill on Sep.
 16 and national quarterfinalists from a season ago in Wingate on Oct.
 7. Homecoming is set for Oct.
 28 vs. Barton at 4 p.m.

 Season tickets are still available, but selling quickly.
-Visit catawbaindians.com/tickets to purchase your spot in Shuford Stadium in the first year of the Haines era.
+Go to catawbaindians.com/tickets to purchase your spot in Shuford Stadium in the first year of the Haines era.

 Full poll and preseason all-conference teams: https://www.thesac.com/